-Obviously from our site, we are rather fond of salvaged wood.
+Obviously from our site, we are rather fond of salvaged wood… well salvaged anything really.

-It is, generally, a low cost or FREE resource.
+It is, generally, a low cost or FREE resource (tips on finding below).

-In the short time we have been in our fixer up home, we have done several salvaged wood projects….here are 6 of them.
+In the time we have been in our fixer up home, we have done several salvaged wood projects…like when we revamped this old fireplace:

 Now if you love the look of salvaged wood but aren’t sure where to find some, here are some ideas:

 - Keep an eye out in your neighborhood.
 Does your neighborhood have a bulk trash pickup?
 Did your neighbors fence blowdown?

 - Ask a fence company what they do with the wood from a repair.